alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/test-infrastructure.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image_thumb21.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image21.png)

-I can ask to clear the database at each test, I can ask also to execute all the tests with integrity check disabled, and also Iâ€™m able to make the test impersonate specific user, belonging to specific role.
+I can ask to clear the database at each test, I can ask also to execute all the tests with integrity check disabled, and also I'm able to make the test impersonate specific user, belonging to specific role.

 I know that spending some time, building an infrastructure for your test can give you great value.